-The design objectives for the open space system (as described in the Landscape Statement prepared by JMD Design contained in Appendix 7) and the revised drawings for Baden Powell Reserve and Merino Park contained in Appendix 7A are:
+The design objectives for the open space system (as described in the Landscape Statement prepared by JMD Design contained in Appendix 7) are:

 - 1. Design to consider context, history and future use; - 2.
 Open spaces to be contemporary in nature and innovative; - 3.
-Passive parks to cater for a broad range of users, mix of spaces and both structured and informal recreation activities: - 4.
+Passive parks to cater for a broad range of users, mix of spaces and both structured and informal recreation activities; - 4.
 Design to promote passive surveillance of open space; - 5.
 Maximise co-location and sharing opportunities of active recreation facilities; - 6.
 Park buildings to be functional and aesthetically pleasing in design and be located to integrate not dominate open space areas; - 7.
-Lighting restricted to key pedestrian thoroughfares only; - 8.
-Minimise visual impact of carpark and other infrastructure in open space; - 9.
+Lighting restricted to key pedestrian thoroughfares only;

+- 8. Minimise visual impact of carpark and other infrastructure in open space; - 9.
 To encourage planting and landscape treatment which build the environmental value of the site including biodiversity and native fauna habitat.

-The indicative landscape plan is shown on Figure 8.
+The indicative landscape plan is shown on Figure 9.

-Figure 85 - Indicative Landscape Concept
+Figure 9 - Indicative Landscape Concept